josiasbruderer/catma_self-hosted/README.md

 ## TODO

-- [ ] search and replace hardcoded links in sourcecode
+- [x] search and replace hardcoded links in sourcecode
+- [x] gitlab smtp not working

 # Prerequirements